ThomasLaPiana/rox/README.md

 ### Putting it all together

 Now that we've seen each individual piece of the Rox puzzle, we can put them all together into a full `roxfile`.
 See the [example roxfile.yml](roxfile.yml) in this repo for a working example!

-## Releasing

-`Rox` is released by running `cargo release` locally.

-Steps to Release:

-1. Make sure that all desired changes are pushed up and merged to `main`
-1. `cargo install cargo-release` (if not already installed)
-1. `cargo release [major|minor|patch] --execute` - Updates the `Cargo.toml`, commits and pushes the change, and then publishes the crate to <crates.io>
-1. `cargo release tag --execute` - Creates a git tag with the same version as the `Cargo.toml`
-1. `cargo release push --execute` - Pushes the git tag
-1. Finally, a CI job is automatically triggered to build and upload the release assets